hamshif/cs_web27/README.md

-In this project there also another attempt is a Node.js signalling backend at
+In this project there is also another attempt is a Node.js signalling backend at

 cs_web27/src/intercom/static/intercom/webrtc-example/nodejs_server/index.js